chabrian/crypto-predictor-model/DatabaseInformation.md

 ## Database Information

+THe historical data kicks off the entire process.
+It contains historical data of the three cryptos, Ethereum, ADA and XRP.
 The file was obtained from the coindecko site.
 It contained daily data in a csv format of the ADA crypto coin price.
 The starting date of the data in the file was  10/02/2017 and the last data point extracted was 04/26/2022.
+From this file, the required models, trian, test and predict are preared.
+Theintermediate models and the final predict models are stored peristently in the database.
+The data can be accessed via apis or other inerface integration methods, but are not described here as they are not in the scope of this exercise.

 ### Cleanup and pre processing cleanup